jankulovski/starterkit/README.md

 - **Redis 8** for caching and queues

 The Laravel development server and Vite dev server start automatically when you run `docker compose up`.

+## Authentication

+This application uses two authentication methods:

+1. **Google OAuth**: Users can sign in with their Google account
+2. **Magic Link**: Users can request a passwordless login link sent to their email

+Both methods automatically create user accounts if they don't exist (auto-create strategy).
+Users created via Google OAuth have their email automatically verified.

+**Note:** Email+password authentication and Two-Factor Authentication (2FA) are disabled in this application.

 ## Official Documentation